ellmetha/django-precise-bbcode/docs/extending_precise_bbcode/custom_placeholders.rst

 Each bbcode placeholder must have a ``name`` attribute and can operate in two different ways:

 * The ``BBCodePlaceholder`` subclass provides a ``pattern`` attribute, which is a valid regular expression.
-In this case, a given content will be valid in the context of the placeholder if it match this regular expression
+In this case, a given content will be valid in the context of the placeholder if it matches this regular expression
 * The ``BBCodePlaceholder`` subclass implements a ``validate`` method.
-This method is used to check whether a given content is valid according to the placeholder definition associated to it
+This method is used to check whether a given content is valid according to the placeholder definition associated to it and should return ``True`` or ``False``

 Defining placeholders based on a regular expression pattern
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~